-2. Progress on Material CSR Issues In accordance with the developments in legislation, standards and norms directing CSR reporting by companies, RTX has adopted a materiality approach to reporting in this COP.
-RTX first identified stakeholders material to our business and their expectations to our CSR practice, before identifying the CSR issues most central to our business.
-Through this approach, we report in greater detail on the CSR issues most material to our business, while perhaps not reporting as thoroughly on other material CSR issues.
+2. Progress on Material CSR Issues In accordance with the trends in regulations, standards and norms directing CSR reporting by companies, RTX has adopted a materiality approach to reporting in this COP.
+We first identified stakeholders material to our business and their expectations to our CSR practice, before identifying the CSR issues most central to our business.
+Through this approach, we report in greater detail on the CSR issues most material to our business, while reporting in less detail on other material CSR issues.
 2.1 STAKEHOLDERS MATERIAL TO RTX RTX is committed to conduct our business responsibly and sustainably, but the continued advancement of our CSR practice is also driven by our stakeholders and the expectations they express to us.
-First and foremost, our customers in all business areas, including Business Communication (BC) and Design Services (DS), drive us in various ways to engage on CSR in general and with extra emphasis on particular issues.
+First and foremost, our customers in all business segments, including Enterprise, ProAudio and Healthcare, drive us in various ways to engage on CSR in general and with extra emphasis on particular issues.
 Hence, our customers are material to RTX in the sense that their expectations to our CSR practice have a direct impact on our business.
 In addition to customers, our material stakeholders include our employees, shareholders and our suppliers.
-We do have other stakeholders of importance, but their impact on our business is often less tangible and hence not our primary consideration in terms of this COP report.
+We do have other stakeholders of importance, but their impact on our business is often more indirect and less tangible and thus not our primary consideration in terms of this COP report.
 2.2 CSR ISSUES AND RISKS MATERIAL TO RTX AND OUR STAKEHOLDERS In the process of identifying stakeholders material to RTX, we mapped their expectations to our CSR practices in terms of particular CSR risks and issues.
 The CSR risks and issues identified were then evaluated to assess the impact they have or potentially could have on our business in the near to medium term.
 This approach facilitates the establishment of a materiality matrix for RTX, which is depicted in figure 2.
-The materiality matrix illustrates the degree of materiality of certain CSR risks and issues to RTX's business and our stakeholders respectively and thus the CSR risks related to RTX's business.
+The materiality matrix illustrates the degree of materiality of certain CSR risks and issues to RTX's business and our stakeholders, respectively, and thus the CSR risks related to RTX's business.
 The larger the dot representing a CSR issue, the more comprehensive it is in terms of sub-issues covered by the CSR issue.
 The CSR issues placed in the top right part of the matrix have the highest level of materiality to RTX and are therefore also the issues that will be reported on in more detail in the following sections.
-Next, the other CSR issues in the matrix will be reported on in a more compact format.
+Next, other, less material, CSR issues in the matrix will be reported on in a more compact format.
 FIGURE 2 - MATERIALITY MATRIX FOR RTX GROUP